logangoins/logangoins.github.io/_posts/2024-1-4-HeadHunter.md

 <br />

+That's all for the installation and simple demonstration.

-HeadHunter can also task the agent to change the default sleep timer setting depending on the objectives of the operation, with the ability to choose between a loud interactive session or a “low and slow” OPSEC safe operation.
-The operator of the HeadHunter C2 server also can background an agent session and interact with any session connected to the server infrastructure at the discretion of the operator.
+Also note: HeadHunter can task the agent to change the default sleep timer setting depending on the objectives of the operation, with the ability to choose between a loud interactive session or a “low and slow” OPSEC safe operation.
+And the operator of the HeadHunter C2 server can background an agent session and interact with any session connected to the server infrastructure at the discretion of the operator.

 ### Conclusion
 While I’m extremely happy with the state of the HeadHunter project, it lacks agent features and commands.
 Hopefully soon I’ll be able to integrate a multitude of Hunter agent commands and functionality, and possibly a stager for a more lightweight payload delivery process.

+Thank you so much for following along, and contributions are greatly appreciated!